-Take the medicine exactly as prescribed
+Take the medication exactly as prescribed

-High blood pressure medicine can work only if you take it exactly as your doctor has prescribed it.
+High blood pressure medication can work only if you take it exactly as your doctor has prescribed it.
 So you need to take the right amount at the right times every day.
 Ask your doctor or pharmacist these questions: